alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 }
 ```

-On some devices it's possible to use device `webgpu` to run the model a lot faster.
+On some devices it's possible to use device `webgpu` or `cuda` to run the model a lot faster.

 You can add other paramgers under `parameters` (they will be passed to the model).